 It was during 2016 that one of the most popular flavours in the world was created.
 A new company called Dinner Lady had come up with a winner.
 Lemon Tart was a true reflection on the skills of these flavour creators, blending all the right ingredients to create a liquid that tasted just like a fresh lemon tart, right down to the meringue topping.

 Article Writen By Irene

 You May Also Like

-A glance at the UK Government Science & Technology report on vaping The safety of vaping Potential TPD law changes What Happened The UK Government Science and Technology Committee has been gathering evidence from experts over the course of 2018.
-The...read more
+A glance at the UK Government Science & Technology report on vaping The safety of vaping Potential TPD law changes What Happened The UK Government Science and Technology Committee has been gathering evidence from experts over the course of...read more

 Simon Cowell – He doesn’t like vaping... he loves it!
 Often seen out and about with his vape device, Simon Cowell is now an avid vaper.
 Always well known for his smoking, he now says his vape pen “is a good one...It’s nice and sweet”.
 Being safe...read more